FreeRADIUS/wiki.freeradius.org/guide/raduat.md

 ```

 ## Creating a test suite
-By default ``raduat`` will look for a folder in the current working directory called ``tests``.
+By default ``raduat`` will look for a folder relative to itself called ``tests``.

-If it finds one, it will attempt to execute each of the test requests in lexicographical order.

-``raduat`` isn't limited to a single directory, it will work perfectly happily with a directory hierarchy, in which case the tests are executed depth first then in lexicographical order.
+If it finds one, it will attempt to execute each of the test requests in lexicographical order. ``raduat`` will also work with fine with a directory hierarchy, in which case the tests are executed depth first then in lexicographical order.
+This is to allow easy organisation of tests.

 Only files with names that match the pattern ``test[0-9]{3}.*`` will be processed.
 Each request file must also be paired with a response file.
 A response file has the same name as the request, with an ``_expected`` suffix.